juandpinto/jdpinto.com/content/microblog/2019-01-20-it-was-really-great-to.md

 mf-syndication:
   - 'https://twitter.com/juanpinto88/status/1087002038997827584'
 ---
 It was really great to not have to grade papers during the holidays since the semester break in Israel comes later.
-But now it&#39;s crunch time, and my eyes are getting tired. 📝😞
+But now it's crunch time, and my eyes are getting tired. 📝😞